Lithuanian Zoological

 A. Mickevičius, year 1822

-The Lithuanian Zoo is located in one of the largest oak groves in Europe, located on the territory of the city.
+The Lithuanian Zoo is situated in one of the largest oak groves in Europe, located on the territory of the city.

-In the Lithuanian zoo you can get to know the diversity of the world’s fauna, endangered species and flora and fauna in Lithuania.
+In the Lithuanian Zoo you can explore the diversity of global wildlife, endangered species, as well as the unique flora and fauna of Lithuania.

 Discover, experience, save!